-Good bike skills won’t just keep you safe, they’ll save you time in every race, and the off-season provides the perfect opportunity to work on them.
+Good bike skills won’t just keep you safe while training and racing, they’ll also save you time in every race, which is why the off-season is the perfect opportunity to work on them.

-If possible, ride regularly with people who have plenty of cycling experience and you’ll pick up skills naturally.
+So first off, if possible, ride regularly with people who have plenty of cycling experience to help you pick up skills naturally.
 Seeing someone going into a corner fast and coming out the other side without any issues, for example, shows you it’s possible.

 You can also develop your cornering skills by picking a bend and riding it several times – maybe when you’re coming back downhill during hill repeats, for instance.
 Push just beyond your comfort zone each time, gradually getting quicker as you learn what’s possible without taking risks.